A Genealogy of Optimizers

 Adam works at default settings on most problems.
 That single fact — "default Adam works on a new problem" — is why it became the field's reflexive choice for nearly a decade.

-Ch.
+Sec.
 04 Adam as a signal-to-noise ratio

 Walk through a single parameter, observing a noisy gradient written as signal + noise at each step.
 Imagine the signal as the true mean (what the gradient should be) and the noise as a zero-mean random kick with standard deviation σ.
 After many steps: